christina-ml/placeToPutReadme/stepsToPushCodeToGithub.md

-## Steps to push code to GitHub
+## Steps to push code to Github

-- Create a Folder for code
+- Create Folder for code
 `mkdir nameOfFolder`
 - Navigate into newly created folder
 `cd nameOfFolder`